antohi/NetPulse/README.md

 # NetPulse
-*A Python-based network monitoring and anomaly detection tool with trust scoring.*
+*A Python-based network monitoring and anomaly detection tool with trust scoring and VirusTotal API implentation*

 ---